What is TDM?

-Transportation Demand Management (TDM) means the use of strategies to inform and encourage travelers to maximize the efficiency of a transportation system leading to improved mobility, reduced congestion, and lower vehicle emissions.
+Transportation Demand Management (TDM) is the use of strategies to inform and encourage travelers to maximize the efficiency of our transportation systems leading to improved mobility, reduced congestion, and lower vehicle emissions.

-Transportation Demand Management programs and policies aim to provide commuters with a mix of reliable and affordable transportation options.
-Supported with effective marketing and advanced technologies, commuters can make informed choices to meet each trips unique needs, while considering cost, time, and convenience.
+TDM programs and policies aim to provide all people with a mix of reliable and affordable transportation options.
+Supported with effective marketing and advanced technologies, individuals can make informed choices to meet each trips unique needs, while considering cost, time, and convenience.

 Reduced Traffic Congestion

-With even a small reduction in the number of single occupancy vehicles on our nation’s roads, commuters can see significant reductions in congestion.
-TDM supports the most efficient use of our existing infrastructure by increasing per person throughput and allowing more people to use our infrastructure.
+With even a small reduction in the number of single occupancy vehicles on our nation’s roads, communities can see significant reductions in congestion.
+TDM supports the most efficient use of our existing infrastructure by increasing per person throughput and allowing more people to use our limited and often stretched infrastructure.

-With more commuting options and less traffic, people will have better and more reliable access to jobs.
+With more transportation options and the ability to telecommute, people will have better and more reliable access to jobs.
 Businesses will see increased productivity from employees who spend less time stuck in traffic; and products will move quicker to market.